Unibeautify/sparser/docs/tech-documentation.md

 ### Definition of Terms
 * **record** - In the documentation the word *record* appears frequently.
 This term represents a single index of data at the same index from all arrays comprising the *standard format*.
 * **record format** - Record format refers to an object containing property names as defined by `parse.datanames`.
-Unlike *standard format* record format has literal values assigned to its properties with the appropriate data types.
+Unlike *standard format* record format has primitive values assigned to its properties with the appropriate data types.
 * **standard format** - The standard format describes an object with property names from `parse.datanames` where the value of each property is an array and each of those arrays contain an identical number of indexes.
 These arrays will never be sparse arrays.

 ### Architecture